MisoPrettyStacks/MisoLists.io/README.md

-# Strategic Investment Pipeline — Executive Control Room
+# MisoLists.io Strategic Pipeline — Executive Control Room

 A free, autonomous, agentic investment-research pipeline.
 Drop new reports, agendas, or forecasts into [`reports/`](./reports) and the system collects,